 "Can I visit North Korea?"...
 Ans: I don't think it is even possible to obtain a tourist/entry visa...
-If you can, I know you will raise many red flags when you return home, unless you work for a NGO or news organization about 6 years ago
+If you can, I know you will raise many red flags when you return home, unless you work for a NGO or news organization over 6 years ago

 One can go twice yearly to the 3 day business Trade Fair in Pyongyang via the European Business Association.
 It is not so cruel, they are just suspicious and one just has to be careful.
 It is intriguing you can go with Koryo Tours or even Regent Travel Agency, and if you want to go for business ther eis plenty of opportunity.
 The only problem is that North Korean is a different language to Korean itself, if one makes an effort then the more the guides trust you.
 Still one has to be careful.
 If sending postcards one can send them to anywhere in the world as long as they are sent to yourself and those postcards going to South Korea will not be delivered.
 It is also custom to pour out a drink with both hands.
 Strange, but beautiful place, despite what one gets told, that is the strangest thing about it. over 5 years ago